rileymcnair/KoolVidz/backend_docs/README.md

  - Run `npm run lint` to lint your code.
 Some issues can be fixed with `npm run fix-lint`
  - Remove your password from `database.js`

+## Development

+ - Videos will be located under /frontend/public/videos

+## Deployment

+ - Videos will be located under /frontend/build/videos